AditiBelle/CS330Swift/README.md

 In order to delimit a code block, Swift utilizes curly brackets {}.
 This in turn organizes the if-else statements, eliminating the "dangling-else" problem.

 Swift allows for short circuiting by using && for 'and' and || for 'or'.
 In this case, if the first condition is false, the second condition will not be checked.
-In order for the condition to be considered true, both of the conditions must be true.
+In order for the statement to be considered true, both of the conditions must be true.

 ```  An example of short-circuiting in Swift:
 let isCold = false